Want to be in a better position the next time you apply for credit? Find out everything you need to know about your credit file.

 Do I have to request information be taken off my file or is it taken off automatically?

 When it's time for the listing to be removed the credit reporting agency will remove it for you.
 If you find that the listing has not been taken off when it should have been you can get in touch with the credit reporting agency to have it removed.

 Is my credit file the same with each provider?

 There are different reporting bureaus and each will have access to different sources, so your credit score may be different with each one, but your credit file should remain the same.
 However, it's best to check your credit file with each bureau to ensure it's correct.
-If you live in Tasmania you should check your credit report with the Tasmanian Collection Service and Veda.
-All other states should order their reports from Veda, Dun and Bradstreet and Experian.
+If you live in Tasmania you should check your credit report with the Tasmanian Collection Service and Equifax.
+All other states should order their reports from Equifax, Dun and Bradstreet and Experian.

 Can paying my bills late affect my credit file?

 Yes it can.
 Unpaid electricity or phone bills that are overdue can be listed as defaults after 60 days, though the credit provider has to inform you of the overdue bill before adding a listing to your credit report.